 Finding Crochet Patterns for Barbie

 There are lots of crochet patterns available for Barbie.
-Since writing this hub, I have published several free patterns for the Barbie Basics doll.
+Since writing this article, I have published several free patterns for the Barbie Basics doll.
 Some of the more popular ones are: Barbie Simple Sheath Dress and Barbie Basic Leggings.

 One of my personal favorites is the blog, Crochet for Barbie.
 This is because she is the only one that I have seen who indicates her Barbie's body type: the belly button model.
 Most sites just say, for fashion doll or 11 1/2 inch doll.
 It is a blog which can also help you learn how to design clothes, as the writer herself is learning how to design new things regularly.
 Also, she uses thread to crochet the clothes.